Sam-Rowe/justaddapicnic.com/new_locations.md

 ## How you can help...

-If you think you know of a great location that we should add to our site, then send us some more information to suggestions@justaddapicnic.com .
+If you think you know of a great FREE location that we should add to our site, then send us some more information to [{{ site.email }}](mailto:{{ site.email }}").

 Or if you are tech savvy feel free to find our code in {% include icon-github.html %}[GitHub](https://github.com/) and write a new post for your location.
+The website currenty uses [Jekyll](https://jekyllrb.com/).
 We will then check the code and merge it into our site.

-{% include icon-github.html %} Github Repo can be found at:
+{% include icon-github.html %} Github Repo can be found at: [Justaddapicnic](https://github.com/Sam-Rowe/justaddapicnic.com)

 ## What we need to know...